simonccc/kopsrox/README.md

 ### kubectl
 - run kubectl commands
 ### kubeconfig
-- export the kubeconfig
+- export the kubeconfig to `kopsrox.kubeconfig` file and patches IP to be masters IP
 ### destroy
-- destroys the cluster
+- destroys the cluster ( NO WARNING! )
 ## etcd
-- commands to manage s3 snapshots of etcd
-- see s3 backups guide
 ### snapshot
 - create a etcd snapshot in the configured S3 storage
 ### restore
 - restores cluster from etcd backup - requires a image name which can be got with the list command
+- downsizes the cluster to 1 node
 ### list
-- lists snapshots taken in s3 storage
+- lists snapshots taken in s3 storage based on cluster name
 ### prune
 - deletes old snapshots by 7 days? ( tbc )

 # etcd backups guide

-The first time a snapshot is taken a token is written into the kopsrox directory
+The first time a snapshot is taken the cluster token is written into the kopsrox directory

 - `kopsrox.etcd.snapshot.token`